Relevant to ACCA Qualification Papers F7 and P2

 In turn this means the Framework has to consider what is meant by useful information.
 In essence for information to be useful it must be considered both relevant, ie capable of making a difference in the decisions made by users and be faithful in its presentation, ie be complete, neutral and free from error.
 The usefulness of information is enhanced if it is also comparable, verifiable, timely, and understandable.

 The Framework also considers the nature of the reporting entity and, in what reminds me of my school chemistry lessons, the basic elements from which financial statements are constructed.
-The Framework identifies three elements relating to the statement of financial position, being assets, liabilities and equity, and two relating to the income statement, being income and expenses.
+The Framework identifies three elements relating to the statement of financial position, being assets, liabilities and equity, and two relating to the statement of profit or loss, being income and expenses.
 The definitions and recognition criteria of these elements are very important and these are considered in detail below.

 The five elements